 While my artworks are driven by what the discarded materials behave like and how they appear, there is also an emotional element that affects me.
 I have a sense that much of humanity is living in a way that is deeply dissatisfying on a spiritual level.
 Humanity is at odds with our natural environment and the situation is untenable.
 I believe this is evidenced by the amount of biological and psychological illness and addiction found present within western society.
 My work explores disharmony as illness by contemplating the specific arena of consumerism as a substitute for spirituality.
 Ultimately, my practice engages with this disharmony on a societal level, while trying to heal and understand it on a personal and spiritual level.

-I am currently an MFA candidate at the School of the Art Institute of Chicago.
-My MFA in studio art is anticipated in July 2021.
-I received my Bachelor of Fine Arts from the University of Pennsylvania through a joint program with the Pennsylvania Academy of the Fine Arts.
+I received my MFA from the School of the Art Institute of Chicago and my Bachelor of Fine Arts from the University of Pennsylvania through a joint program with the Pennsylvania Academy of the Fine Arts.
 In addition to fine art, I also studied law and received my JD/LLM in Transnational law from Temple University and Tel Aviv University, Buchmann Faculty of Law.